Granola with pink panna cotta and fruit

 Travel & News Editor, Time Out Australia

-Follow Alice down the rabbit hole and you might stumble upon this gorgeous café, which overlooks the tropical trees of Raintree Park at the end of Smith Street Mall.
-Pull up a chair outside under the large fans and enjoy Asian-fusion brunch dishes, like Japanese karaage burgers, miso eggs benedict, and flame-charred salmon salad with hot and sour dressing.
+Why we love it: Follow Alice down the rabbit hole and you might stumble upon this gorgeous café, which overlooks the tropical trees of Raintree Park at the end of Smith Street Mall.
+Pull up a chair outside under The Rabbithole’s large fans and enjoy Asian-fusion brunch dishes, like Japanese karaage chicken burgers between ever-so soft brioche buns, miso-butter hollandaise eggs benedict, and flame-charred salmon salad with hot and sour dressing.
 You could just as easily grab a Tim Tam milkshake or yuzu iced tea to enjoy in the park, paired with a daily-changing freshly baked muffin.
+But if you’re not feeling too adventurous in the taste bud region, $10 toasties are a no-brainer, whether it’s ham and cheese or chicken and cheese.
+Simple yet effective.

 Melissa Woodley